 Alex Ferguson, Producer

-Alex is a Liverpool-based producer, interested in art as activism, personal/societal change through radical arts, and queering everything.
+Alex (he/him) is a Liverpool-based producer, interested in art as activism, personal/societal change through radical arts, and queering everything.
 He is a graduate of loads of things, like University of Liverpool, Stage One Commercial Producer’s Workshop, and NUS’ Lead and Change Programme.
 When he’s not at Homotopia, he is the host and producer of the spoken word podcast, monthly event, and artist development programme A Lovely Word, based at the Liverpool Everyman.
 He also freelance produces the multi-award winning progressive brass band/theatre troupe Perhaps Contraption’s Nearly Human (“Completely extraordinary” BBC 6 Music), amongst other things.

 At Homotopia Alex leads on: community projects, organisational growth, artist development (main contact for QueerCore), fundraising (main contact for adverts, sponsors, donors), and parts of the festival programme that we produce in-house.

 Andrew is a gay, socialist, feminist, Christian.
 He has a liking for patterned shirts, playing the ukulele and painting his nails.
 When he is not painting his nails he works as Senior Exhibitions Officer at National Museums Liverpool, where in the past he has held marketing roles.

 Cheryl is a Washington, D.C born poet, playwright and director, and Co-Artistic Director of Manchester’s Black Gold Arts Festival.
 Her past roles include as Guest Curator for Homotopia 2018, a former Associate Director for New Writing/New Work at Contact (In Manchester), and Director-in-Residence at Edinburgh’s Traverse.